Peg traveled often during her business career and now she travels for pleasure. Share the adventure along with some of her favorite photos.

 We were the only people who seemed to take refuge at the church.
 At the altar were fresh flowers from a recent funeral and an aura of solemn reverence.

-Photo opportunities abounded in the Square where Speedy ventured taking in the sights.
+Photo opportunities abounded in the Square where Speedy ventured to take in the sights.
 A popular spot, this butterfly structure had a rickety iron staircase with no handrail.
 Despite the risk, people lined up to climb to the top and pose for a photo.

 Dockside on Wednesday at Puerto Vallarta